 Tip: If you are shooting on a day where the sun is not visible (or even after the sun has set), you can still create a backlit image for your clients with a little help from a flash.
 By placing the light behind the subjects, you can highlight them with a gorgeous rim light.

 For you to continue to grow as a photographer and diversify your portfolio, mastering lighting techniques is a must.
-Continuing your education on lighting will assist you in obtaining the skills that you need to shoot in any scenario.
+Continuing your education on areas such as backlight photography will assist you in obtaining the skills that you need to shoot in any scenario.
 If you think that you do not have enough time to learn another lighting technique, think about areas of your business that you can have others work on, such as your wedding photography post processing or album design!
 The amount of free time you get back from the hours you used to spend on these areas will allow you to master lighting of all kinds!